FrankYeah/front-end-front-enter/page1/part2/README.md

 <p>

-*  You need to finish home page in this part.
+*  You need to finish home page in this part, we usually set URL as index.html , beside the home page, we also call it as landing page, the target of landing page is to attract attention from viewer. designer and engineer must treat it seriously.
 *  There are logo and icon ready:
 *  Layout design from UI/UX ready: